sara-nl/singularity-course/run-docker.md

-   docker images # You should see the image we just created docker run --rm python2-docker docker run -it --rm python2-docker /bin/bash # For an interactive session
+   docker images # You should see the image we just created docker run --rm python2-docker docker run -it --rm python2-docker /bin/bash # For an interactive session python python2.py # you can run the python script that now resides in your container exit
    ```